cevherk/innoway-website/README.md

-# InnoWay Website
+# Solivra Website

-A fully responsive, SEO-friendly website for InnoWay startup, built with Next.js and Tailwind CSS.
+A fully responsive, SEO-friendly website for Solivra startup, built with Next.js and Tailwind CSS.

 ## Features